WedrownyElite/SelfSync/CONTRIBUTING.md

 ---

 ## 🙌 Ways to Contribute
-You can help improve VibeCheck in many ways:
+You can help improve Self Sync in many ways:
 - **Report bugs** in [🐛 Bug Reports](../../discussions/categories/1-bug-reports-community).
 - **Suggest features** in [💡 Ideas](../../discussions/categories/4-ideas).
 - **Answer questions** or share tips in [❓ Q&A](../../discussions/categories/5-q-a).